 The AES output signal can have the Channel Status Professional or Consumer (SPDIF).
+This setting is also valid when ADAT2 has been set as AES/SPDIF output.
 For further details please refer to chapter 21.2.

 This optical TOSLINK output can operate as ADAT or SPDIF output.
 ADAT includes channels 15-22, SPDIF channels 15/16.
 In SPDIF mode the output channels 17-22 can only be used for Loopback purposes.